ReCheck-io/recheck-sdk/README.md

 # ReCheck SDK

+## Overview of our encryption protocol

+ReCheck developed an end-to-end encryption protocol for secure data interaction and transfer.

+Using the protocol, users can encrypt, decrpyt data and exchange it safely by providing the blockchain ID of the recepient.
+The protocol involves symmetric and asymmetric encryption to achieve a lightweight authentication process through devices such as smartphones.
+However, the protocol can be used for end-to-end encryption and data tracking by other type of devices such as the ones of IoT nature as far as they can hold a key pair and are connected to the internet.

+The user can upload, open or share data using another device without the need to expose their private key from the identity device.
+The protocol also ensures that the data is never sent in a decrypted (vulnerable) state.

-ReCheck invented an end-to-end encryption protocol for secure data: transfer, fetching, storage and validation.
-We decided to create some tools implementing parts of this protocol and share them with the world.
+We decided to create some tools implementing this protocol and share them with the world.

 ![protocol](protocol.png)